docker-library/docs/silverpeas/content.md

 	    --link postgresql:database \
 	    silverpeas

 Here, as the PostgreSQL database is linked under the alias `database`, we don't have to explicitly indicate its hostname with the `DB_SERVER` environment variable.
-The Silverpeas images expose the 8000 port and here this port is mapped to the 8080 port of the host.
+The Silverpeas images expose the 8000 port and here this port is mapped to the 8080 port of the host; Silverpeas is then accessible at `http://localhost:8080/silverpeas`.
+You can sign in Silverpeas with the administrator account `SilverAdmin` and with as password `SilverAdmin`.

 By default, some volumes are created inside the container, so that we can access them in the host.(Refers the [Docker Documentation](https://docs.docker.com/engine/tutorials/dockervolumes/#locating-a-volume) to locate them.)
 Among them `/opt/silverpeas/log` and `/opt/silverpeas/data`: the first volume contains the logs produced by Silverpeas whereas the second volume contains all the data that are created and managed by the users in Silverpeas.
 Because the latter has already a directories structure created at image creation, a host directory cannot be mounted into the container at `opt/silverpeas/data` without losing the volume's content (the mount point overlays the pre-existing content of the volume).
 In our example, in order to easily locate the two volumes, we label them explicitly with respectively the labels `silverpeas-log` and `silverpeas-data`.
 (Using a [Data Volume Container](https://docs.docker.com/engine/userguide/containers/dockervolumes/) to map `/opt/silverpeas/log` and `/opt/silverpeas/data` is a better solution.)